htoohey22/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/kafka/README.md

             value: foo # The value of a key to filter by
           - key: deviceOn
             value: False
-        name: {{BRANCH_NAME}}.foo.bar* # Wildcards are acceptable in topic names; however, if you have multiple duplicate topics, that topic data will not be duplicated in the logs
+        name: {{BRANCH_NAME}}.foo.bar* # Wildcards are acceptable in topic names; however, if you have duplicate topics, that topic data will not be duplicated in the logs
       - filter:
           - key: name
             value: bar* # Wildcards work for values